 About Kate Randerson

-Kate Randerson is Course Leader for BSc (Hons) Sports & Exercise Therapy.
+Kate Randerson is Senior Lecturer for BSc (Hons) Sports & Exercise Therapy.
 Kate is a practising member of the Society of Sports Therapists and has worked over the past twelve years with a local Rugby Union Team.

 Kate joined the University in May 2008 as a Senior Lecturer in Sports & Exercise Therapy.
 She has worked in the education sector for over 30 years and has been involved in the design, delivery and progression of new sports therapy courses at Higher National, foundation, undergraduate and post graduate levels.